The world’s poorest people are the most vulnerable to devastating emergencies – natural disasters, war, famine, and outbreaks of disease.

 We continue to help people rebuild their lives and restore their livelihoods in the years following the event.
 We also work in disaster risk reduction, working with communities to help them prepare and plan for emergencies, and work specifically with women who are disproportionately affected by emergencies.

-COVID-19 Coronavirus has now reached some of the world’s most poverty-stricken and conflict-ravaged communities where healthcare systems are already weak and under-resourced, and supplies have been wiped out by disaster or conflict.Donate Now
+The COVID-19 pandemic continues to heavily impact some of the world’s poorest and most conflict-ravaged communities where healthcare systems are already weak and under-resourced, and supplies have been wiped out by disaster or conflict.Donate Now

-Syrian refugee crisis – the biggest humanitarian emergency of our time.
-11.7 million Syrians inside the country are in need of humanitarian assistance, including 5.8 million children.
-In addition to immediate humanitarian needs, CARE is developing resilience programs, providing families with livelihoods support, and microfinance.Donate to Syria
+12 years of conflict have caused one of the largest humanitarian emergencies of our time.
+More than 15 million Syrians are in need of humanitarian assistance, with millions forced to flee the country..
+In addition to the immediate humanitarian needs, CARE is developing resilience programs, providing families with livelihood support and financial assistance.Donate to Syria

 Global Emergency Fund